mrohith29/policy-agent-ai/README.md

 ## 👥 Who Can Use This?

-* **General Users:** Anyone who regularly agrees to app/website terms and wants to understand what they’re accepting.
+* **General Users:** Anyone who regularly agrees to app/website terms and wants to understand what they're accepting.
 * **Developers:** Those building apps that use legal policies and want to integrate understanding tools.
 * **Businesses:** Enterprises needing an internal tool to help teams quickly interpret legal documents.
 * **Students & Researchers:** Those studying law, policy, or compliance.